pantelis/aiml-common/projects/semantic-segmentation/index.md

 ![](satellites.jpeg)

-You have been hired in the data science team at NASA and you are tasked to semantically segment objects that can be seen from space.
+You have been hired in the data science team at NASA and you are tasked to semantically segment objects that can be seen from space.  **You need to use PyTorch for this project.**

 **If you miss a milestone deadline you will be forfeited the corresponding points.**